Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/Shellbags.md

 deletion of the related folders and can thus be a **source of historical information**.

-The `Shellbags` entry for a given target yield:
+The `Shellbags` entry for a given target yield the following information of forensic interest:
   - the **target name and absolute path**.

   - the **target `Modified, Access, and Created (MAC)` timestamps** (`UTC`),